-These days, Chachengwa's plot yields just more than 100 pounds of maize per year, about oneeightieth of what she used to produce.
+These days, Chachengwa's plot yields just more than 100 pounds of maize per year, about one-eightieth of what she used to produce.
 She knows she should be rotating her crops, leaving part of the land fallow so the nutrients in the soil regenerate.
 But the maize is all she has to eat.
 By the time she harvests one season's crop, she's already running out of the previous one.
 So she plants maize on the same land over and over again, getting less out of it each year.
 Every year, it gets harder to afford her next round of seeds, and she's running out of things in her house to sell.

 Things were never good in Chisumbanje, but they have never been this bad.
 One of Chachengwa's granddaughters is 13 years old.
 After she stopped going to school because Chachengwa couldn't afford the tuition anymore, she became one of the many wives of a village elder.
 She's already pregnant.
 The daughters of Chachengwa's neighbors and friends have jumped the border to Mozambique, becoming prostitutes in the cities or on the highways, making just enough money to eat plus a little extra to send back home.
-The men were promised jobs on the sugarcane plantations, but the company running them only hires temporary workers and pays just \$2, plus a warm meal, for a day's work.
+Many of the men say they were promised jobs on the sugarcane plantations, but the company running them only hires temporary workers and pays just \$2, plus a warm meal, for a day's work.
+(Green Fuel denies this is its daily wage.)

 It has been seven years since Chachengwa lost her land.
 The sugarcane farms now cover an area of eastern Zimbabwe the size of Manhattan, feeding a processing plant that is the largest in Africa.
-More than 10,000 people have been displaced.
+More than 1,700 households have been displaced.